 Office: A/C S413A

 BBA University of Wisconsin-Madison

 Davidson began his radio career at UW Oshkosh's station WRST-FM.
 While in college, he worked as a disk jockey at Appleton commercial station WHBY-AM and while in graduate school in Madison, he reported for United Press International.
-He is a native of Neenah, Wis.
+He is a native of Neenah, WI.